 There are so many good courses, and many of them free, that you may want to try them all.

 But one of the important and determining factors about learning a new language is consistency.
-If you constantly practice it during a significant period, you will learn it.
+If you constantly practice it during a significant period, you will learn become fluent in that language.

 Jumping from one language to another, just learning a few words in each one of them, will help you very little.
 And chances are that a couple of years later, due to the lack of consistency, you’ll just have a blurred notion or even completely forgotten the few expressions you learned.